 After all, what works well for one person may not be as effective with another.
 You'll find that no matter what type of work we are doing, I'm always extremely attentive to how you think, feel and act in order to help you develop and explore strategies to sharpen and empower the way you life your life.

 Sex counseling and education is often approached with a short term, solution-oriented counseling and education plan, though some clients are seen over a much longer duration of sessions.
 Together we will discuss what fits your goals, needs and your finances.

 A typical first visit is usually approx. 80 min. in length and includes an assessment of the presenting problem and/or concern and an overall relevant history.
 We then set up times to meet.

 Most ongoing session are 50 minutes in length and involve discussion, lots of time for you to talk as well as ask questions.
 We spend time talking about current concerns and even past influences.
 Suggested readying and home assignments are ways to speed you toward your goals.

 Sex Therapy is conducted in a legitimate and ethically-based psychotherapy style.
 Sessions do not involve physical or sexual contact of any kind, nor nudity.
 While we may discuss sexual issues and information, sex therapists are expected to conduct themselves in a professional and ethical manner with their clients at all times.

-I hold a few spaces in my practice for those who have financial need.
-Please inquire about availability and if you qualify.
+Do I offer sliding fee scale?
+Not specifically.
+We live in an expensive area where some people are struggling to make ends meet.
+I set aside a certain number of spaces in my practice for those who have significant financial need.
+Please inquire about openings and to discuss if you might qualify.